openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 $
 ```

-You might be asked to input a password for `sudo`.
+You might be asked to input a password for `sudo` during execution of the script.

 ### If `otns` is not properly installed